DennisHgj/Daily_Evolution/README.md

 I _insert name 2_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

-I _insert name 3_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

 ### Inspiration